matveynator/netchan/wiki/EaseofUse.md

 6. **Streamlined Workflows**: The library should streamline common tasks, automating or simplifying complex operations where possible.
 This can include utilities for common network operations, easy-to-use interfaces for network communication, etc.

-In summary, "Ease of Use" in your plan aims to make the "netchan" library user-friendly and accessible, aligning with Go's standard practices and reducing complexity for the end-users, i.e., the developers integrating this library into their networked applications.
+In summary, "Ease of Use" in our plan aims to make the netchan library user-friendly and accessible, aligning with Go's standard practices and reducing complexity for the end-users, i.e., the developers integrating this library into their networked applications.